swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

 The result of `withGroup` is the result produced by the `body` function, or a thrown error if the `body` function throws an error.

-A task group _guarantees_ that it will `await` for all tasks that were added to it before it returns.
+A task group _guarantees_ that it will `await` all tasks that were added to it before it returns.

 This waiting can be performed either:
-- by the code within the task group itself (e.g., using `next()`, described below), or
+- by the code within the task group itself (e.g., using `next()` repeatedly until it returns `nil`, described below), or
 - implicitly in the task group itself when returning from the `body`.

 ##### Adding tasks to a group